multiverseweb/CodeIt/README.md

 ## Contribute
 **💬 Got ideas?**

-Get involved!
+- Get involved!
 We’d love to hear your ideas.
 Drop your feature suggestions in the [Discussions](https://github.com/multiverseweb/CodeIt/discussions).
+- You can also use [Discussions](https://github.com/multiverseweb/CodeIt/discussions) to look for answers to your doubts regarding any feature of this project.

 **💻 Want to solve issues?**